nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 2a.
 The itinerary name is incomplete.
   * Waddle shows an error message.<br>
-  Use case resumes at step 2.
+  Use case resumes from step 2.

 **Use case: Delete an itinerary**